vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

   * Jogging trips (maybe? more of a safety measure for these)

   * Shower/bath (more a safety measure to reduce the risk of agitation due to hot water)

+Keep the bandage on after the activity until it comes off, then wait for the next activity to put a bandage on again.
+This will create natural respites ranging from a few minutes to a few hours and help remedy the maceration before it becomes excessive, while also keeping the wound covered most of the time.